couchbaselabs/try-cb-python/README.md

     git clone https://github.com/couchbaselabs/try-cb-python.git

 You can run the application with Docker, which starts all components for you.
-You can also run it in a Mix-and-Match style, described below.
+You can also run it in a Mix-and-Match style, described [here](#mix-and-match-services).

 ## Running the Application with Docker